NixOS/nixpkgs/doc/languages-frameworks/beam.section.md

 For Elixir applications use `mixRelease` to make a release.
 See examples for more details.

 There is also a `buildMix` helper, whose behavior is closer to that of `buildErlangMk` and `buildRebar3`.
-The primary difference is that `mixRelease` fetches dependencies using `mix deps.get` and builds a release, `buildRebar3` accepts a list of dependencies in the `beamDeps` and compiles the package without buliding a release.
+The primary difference is that mixRelease makes a release, while buildMix only builds the package, making it useful for libraries and other dependencies.

 ## How to Install BEAM Packages {#how-to-install-beam-packages}